Legal

 • No mandatory lawyer: the complainant may represent their interests alone, which significantly reduces the total cost.
 Counsel remains advisable for complex or strategic cases.

-• Average duration: about two months from filing to decision, much faster than a classic court action (12 to 24 months on average).
+• Average duration: about two months from filing to decision.

 SYRELI vs court action